IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 [![Build Status](https://travis-ci.org/IBM/containers-paas-serverless.svg?branch=master)](https://travis-ci.org/IBM/containers-paas-serverless)

-# Containers vs PAAS vs Serverless
+# Navigating your Microservices deplyoment options with Cloud Foundry, Kubernetes, OpenWhisk and Istio

 Flightassist is a Node.js example application for demonstrating and comparing various application deployment technologies in the IBM Bluemix public cloud.

 The intent for this project, when complete, is that it will be deployable as a Cloud Foundry application, a containerized application using at least one factored-out microservice, and as a set of functions deployable to OpenWhisk, the IBM Bluemix function-as-a-service offering.

 Specifically, a set of trade-offs and comparisons can be made between these deployment models, and this application is a proving ground for those discussions.
 This will be the basis for the talk given by Lin Sun and Phil Estes at [IBM Interconnect 2017](https://www.ibm.com/cloud-computing/us/en/interconnect/) titled [Containerize, PaaS, or Go Serverless?
-A Case Study in Application Deployment Models](https://myibm.ibm.com/events/interconnect/all-sessions/session/4467A).
+A Case Study in
+Application Deployment Models](https://myibm.ibm.com/events/interconnect/all-sessions/session/4467A).

 ## Included Components